CeleritasCelery/coredumped/content/posts/outlook-email-in-org-mode.md

 Microsoft outlooked was designed to be used by people writing
 marketing emails, not people talking about code.
 There is no way to
-distinguish what is code from what is text, or call our programmign
+distinguish what is code from what is text, or call our programming
 symbols from the rest of the prose.
 Emacs `org-mode` on the other
-hand, was built for working in a techincal environment.
+hand, was built for working in a technical environment.

-Thankfully org makes it easy to export any set of text html.
+Thankfully org makes it easy to export any heading to HTML.
 The hard
 part is getting that HTML into outlook.
 Most of the ideas presented
 here were taken this [post](http://bnbeckwith.com/blog/org-mode-to-outlook.html), and then expanded on.

-This is the process I use to write my email with org-mode:
+The process I use to write my email with `org-mode` is as follows

-1.  write the email in a org capture buffer
+1.  write the email in an org capture buffer
 2. Use a custom function to copy the exported HTML to the clipboard
 3.  go to outlook and use a custom VBA function to insert the HTML from
     the clipboard as formatted text